Lego®: Investment comparison with stocks and gold

 Our favourites for a Lego® investment

 Are you wondering which Lego® sets could be particularly worthwhile for investments?
-In the Brickfact app you have the possibility to filter specifically for "investment tip" and find suitable Lego sets.
+In the Brickfact app you have the possibility to filter specifically for "Best to invest" and find suitable Lego sets.

 Disclaimer